orbeon/orbeon-forms-doc/form-builder/actions.md

 ## Namespace handling

-At this point, you can't declare custom namespace mappings in the Action Editor.
+At this point, you can't declare custom namespace mappings in the Actions Editor.
 So say you have a response looking like this:

 ```xml
 <soap:Envelope xmlns:soap="http://schemas.xmlsoap.org/soap/envelope/">